WHAT PRESENT

 Okay, you can get phrasebooks, dictionaries or electronic translators to help you.
 They'll show you the words but the problem is how to pronounce them.

-Never fear, help is at hand with the Trinvo Talking Translator.
-This uber clever little gadget allows the user to cross-translate up to 12 international languages.
+Never fear, help is at hand with the Lexibook Talking Translator.
+This uber clever little gadget allows the user to cross-translate 15 international language.
 It then speaks in a human voice in the native language - saving you the embarrassment of mispronouncing everything.

-A simple press of a button and you'll be able to communicate in Spanish, Russian, German, Dutch, French, Italian, Turkish, Japanese, Portuguese, Arabic or even Chinese (Mandarin).
-Each language stores over 750 commonly used travel-related sentences, as well as a dictionary of more than 2,500 words and popular sightseeing info.
+A simple press of a button and you'll be able to communicate in English, French, German, Spanish, Italian, Portuguese, Dutch, Swedish, Norwegian, Danish, Finnish, Hungarian, Polish, Russian and even Mandarin (Chinese).
+Each language stores over 500 commonly used travel-related sentences, as well as a dictionary of more than 10,000 words.
+This gadget is indispensable to th traveller - it even includes a 12-digit calculator with integrated Euro converter, memo and a clock

 So if you know someone who doesn't want to be tongue tied or lost for words on their travels, get them a Talking Translator.